rohitdhole2411/delta-demo/README.md

 # delta-demo
-This is demo for git and Github class.
+This is demo for git and Github class..